Register

 • Player registration confirmation (screenshot of rego).

-• The normal competition likely starts on Saturday 26th September 2025
+• Then the main competition starts on Saturday 27th September 2025

 • Games start at 1.00 pm and generally finish at around 6.00 pm – the requirement being that a minimum of 70 overs in a day must be bowled

-• 14 x Rounds are played on Saturday’s with a Semi Final (1 Vs 4 and 2 Vs 3) and Final in each Grade
+• For most grades, 14 x Rounds are played on Saturday’s with a Semi Final (1 Vs 4 and 2 Vs 3) and Final in each Grade.
+These games are a mixture of two-dayers (Saturday – Saturday) and one-dayers

 • The Semi Finals will likely be played on mid-March 2026 with the Final played the following weekend over Saturday / Sunday.